 - a.
 Co-dominant Trees Trees with crowns forming the general level of the forest canopy and receiving full light from above, but comparatively little light from the sides.
-Trees that usually have medium sized crowns but crowded on the sides. - b.
-Defensible Space A minimum area of space that landowners are required to create on their property between a building or structure and the plants, brush, and trees or other items surrounding the building or structure that could ignite in the event of a fire. - c.
-Dominant Trees Trees with well-developed crowns extending above the general forest canopy and receiving full light from above and partly from the sides.

-- d.
-Flammable Vegetation Any material, live or dead, which is combustible during normal summer weather. - e.
-Fuel Reduction Zones Fuel Reduction Zones include all land within District boundaries that is not included in the definition of Residential and Commercial Parcels but situated within 300 feet of any Residential and Commercial Parcels. - f.
+Trees that usually have medium-sized crowns but are crowded on the sides. - b.
+Common Open Space Any parcel or area of land essentially unimproved and set aside, dedicated, designated, or reserved for the public use, for the common use of owners and occupants of land adjoining or neighboring such open space, or for purposes intended to preserve important natural features of the site. - c.
+Defensible Space A minimum area of space that landowners are required to create on their property between a building or structure and the plants, brush, and trees or other items surrounding the building or structure that could ignite in the event of a fire. - d.
+Development The conversion of undeveloped land by obtaining necessary permits, creating multiple building lots, constructing of structures and/or installing or modifying infrastructure such as sewers, fire hydrants, water or electric lines, and streets and curbs. - e.
+Dominant Trees Trees with well-developed crowns extending above the general forest canopy and receiving full light from above and partly from the sides. - f.
+Evacuation Route Any private or publicly maintained, paved or unpaved road deemed by the NFD as a possible means of ingress or egress travel for civilians or emergency response during a natural disaster evacuation. - g.
+Flammable Vegetation Any material, live or dead, which can ignite, burn, and transmit fire to any structure or other vegetation. - h.
+Fuel Break A natural or manmade change in fuel characteristics and continuity to reduce fire spread to structures and or natural resources and provide a safer location to fight fire. - i.
+Hazardous Fuel Hazardous fuel is any kind of living or dead vegetation that is flammable and endangers the public safety by creating a fire hazard, including but not limited to seasonal recurrent weeds, pine needles, brush, etc. - j.
 Intermediate Trees Trees that are shorter than dominant and co-dominant trees, but tops extend partially into the co-dominants.
-They receive little direct light from above and none at all from the sides. - g.
-Logging Slash Logging slash is coarse and fine woody debris generated during logging operations. - h.
-Open Burning Any material burned on the ground or in an open receptacle other than a furnace, incinerator, or other equipment connected to a stock or chimney. - i.
-Residential and Commercial Parcels Residential and Commercial Parcels shall include all improved and unimproved single-family lots, improved commercial properties and all common area parcels maintained or owned by condominium or townhome developments, or homeowners or property-owners associations or similar common-ownership organizations within District boundaries. - j.
+They receive little direct light from above and none at all from the sides. - k.
+Logging Slash Logging slash is coarse and fine woody debris laying on the forest floor generated during logging operations. - l.
+Open Burning Any material burned on the ground or in an open receptacle other than a furnace, incinerator, or other equipment connected to a stack or chimney.

+- m.
+Residential and Commercial Parcels Residential and Commercial Parcels shall include all improved and unimproved, permitted residential and commercial lots, and all common area parcels maintained or owned by condominium or townhome developments, homeowners, or property-owners associations and similar common-ownership organizations within NFD Boundaries. - n.
+Safety Zones Identified areas of safe refuge in a high fire hazard area which may be natural (bare ground, rock outcroppings, wet areas/water bodies), man-made (parking areas, sufficiently wide roads), or other areas where fuel has been removed and fire is less likely to burn. - o.
 Shrub A woody plant which is smaller than a tree and has several main stems arising at or near the ground.
-Synonyms: bush, brush, woody plant, etc. - k.
-Suppressed Trees Trees which have crowns in the lower layers of the canopy.
-They receive virtually no direct sunlight, and they are generally growing very slowly.
+Synonyms: bush, brush, woody plant, etc. - p.
+Suppressed Trees Trees that have crowns in the lower layers of the canopy.
+They receive virtually no direct sunlight and generally grow very slowly. - q.
+Temporary Areas of Refuge Preplanned areas where people and/or firefighters can immediately take refuge for temporary shelter and short-term relief.